Jet-Hadron Correlations in sqrt{s_{NN}} = 200 GeV p+p and Central Au+Au Collisions

 In order to analyze the jet correlation signal in Au+Au collisions it is necessary to subtract the large combinatoric background in heavy-ion collisions.
-The background levels are estimated by fitting the functional form in~(\ref{eq:bkgfit}) to the raw $\Delta\phi$ distributions in Au+Au and $p$+$p$, with the flow terms constrained to zero for the latter.
-The shape of the Au+Au background is not well-constrained because $v_2^{\text{jet}}$ and $v_3^{\text{jet}}$ have not yet been measured experimentally.
+The background levels are estimated by fitting the functional form in~(\ref{eq:bkgfit}) to the $\Delta\phi$ distributions in Au+Au and $p$+$p$, with the flow terms constrained to zero in the latter.
+The shape of the Au+Au background is not well-constrained because $v_2^{\text{jet}}$ and $v_3^{\text{jet}}$ have not yet been measured experimentally (for the jet definition used in this analysis).
 Therefore the uncertainties are investigated using two diametrically opposed assumptions.
 To assess the effect of the uncertainty in the shape of the background, the assumption is made that Au+Au HT trigger jets undergo no medium modification.
-Then to assess the effect of the uncertainty in the jet energy scale, the assumption is made that Au+Au HT trigger jets are maximally modified, which is the case when $v_2^{\text{jet}}=v_3^{\text{jet}}=0$.
+Then to assess the effect of the uncertainty in the jet energy scale, the assumption is made that Au+Au HT trigger jets are maximally modified as described below.